Randy Brittell, Contributor

 Randall Brittell, is a writer and contributor to Thyroid Nation

 and his own blogs.
-He suffers with a dysfunctional thyroid and
+He suffers from a dysfunctional thyroid and

 has for years until he was able to find the right doctor.
 He had